 Graduates are eligible to take the board examination of the American Board of Psychiatry and Neurology.

 The Adult Neurology Residency at Mayo Clinic's campus in Florida began in July 2002 and has received maximum ACGME accreditation every cycle since its inception.
-Our residents have participated in numerous departmental, institutional, regional and national committees.
-As of June 30, 2012, the resident complement is four annually.
+The residency program began with three residents per year in 2002, grew to four residents per year in 2012, and now will be recruiting a class of six resident for the 2021 Match.

 "Mayo Clinic is a world-renowned institution with one of the best reputations in medical training, and it is also recognized for its patient-centered care and ground-breaking disease discoveries.
 As a resident, I was immediately surprised by the level of thoroughness and personal involvement from every faculty member in literally every case.
 Patient’s symptoms are analyzed from every angle and every aspect of the case is taking into account to offer the most individualized treatments." — Rocio Vazquez Do Campo, M.D., class of 2017